BhuvanaBalaguru/BhuvanaBalaguru/README.md

 🎓 B.Tech Computer Science student at **SASTRA Deemed University**
 🧠 Passionate about **Machine Learning**, **Software development**, and **Security**
-💻 Working on projects in ML, DL, and Cryptography
+💻 Worked on projects in ML and DL
-🛠️ Skilled in Python, C++, Pandas, Scikit-learn, and more
+🛠️ Skilled in C/C++, Python, and Data analytics.

 ### 🌟 Projects Highlights
 - 🩺 **Liver Disease Prediction** – Used ElasticNet, SMOTE, and stacking ensembles